 Greenbelt Ecology

-THE GREENBELT — ECOLOGY AND SETTING (CANON)
+THE GREENBELT — ECOLOGY AND SETTING

 The Greenbelt is the primary Earth setting of Book 1.
-It must feel like a real place, not a fantasy forest.

 FOREST TYPE